 I somehow made it past the afternoon and into the evening’s discourse.
 It’s hard to dislike Goenka, and this says a lot, because the man has a very - er, distinctive - singing voice, which he uses liberally, often breaking out in song during an emphatic retelling of the many stories of Buddha.
 He’s charismatic, even funny.
 Sometimes you forget you just spent the afternoon trying to see how many anagrams you could make from the words ‘daily facial scrub.’
 But there are some unsettling phrases in Goenka’s ‘teachings.’

 We were told that our minds were ‘untamed’ and that this was ‘very dangerous.’
 Vipassanā was going to ‘tame’ our minds, so that they became ‘many times’ stronger than a bull elephant.
 That sounded hard to falsify but everyone else looked enthralled so I kept my raised eyebrow to myself.
 ‘No one can hurt us more than the wild mind.
 No one can help us more than the tamed mind.’
 Goenka’s message was clear: we were here to fix what was broken, to purify the sullied.
-We were the broken, we were the sullied (anyone else want to watch GoT now?)
+We were the broken, we were the sullied.
 But this would be hard work, mind.

 ‘You are to work very patiently.
-Patiently, but persistently.
+Patiently, and persistently.
 Persistently, continuously.
 Ultimately…you will win.’
 Goenka spoke like this, lyrically, peppered freely with alliteration and synonym.
-He sounded like someone who had learnt a ‘word of the day’ and, not being one to let a good thing go, added it to the next day’s word, then the next, and so on.
+He frequently sounded like someone who had learnt English as an additional language armed solely with a dictionary and a well-thumbed thesaurus.

 Um?
 And there I was just like, ‘Yeah, I mean, Western civilisation just steam-rolled over all other societies, pretending they knew more than the rest, and I guess it is true that all experience can be seen at the sub-atomic level.
 So..?’
-I gave Goenka my full trust, and I could kick myself for it.
+I gave Goenka my full trust - I’d come this far.

 While my roommate used the bathroom, I took out a few of my toiletries again and pulled them to the top bunk with me.
 I read them over and over again as a pseudo-bedtime story, laughing under my breath at how pathetic this was.
 Things were starting to unravel.